exonum/exonum-doc/src/advanced/network.md

 over TCP to communicate with each other.

 Starting with Exonum 0.8, all network connections are encrypted using [Noise Protocol][noise].
+The Protocol starts with a handshake message exchange.
+The handshake includes exchange of [public keys][DH] and [connect messages](#connect-messages) by the nodes.
+In order to authenticate the  connection, the sender includes the receiver's public key into its handshake message.

-The Protocol starts with a handshake message exchange when the parties exchange [Diffie-Hellman (DH) public keys][DH], perform a series of DH operations and, as a result, receive a shared secret key.
-This key is then used to send encrypted messages.
+As a result of the Diffie-Hellman key agreement, the nodes receive a shared secret key.
+This key is then used to send encrypted messages between these nodes.

 Noise Protocol protects Exonum against a number of potential vulnerabilities, for example, traffic sniffing between nodes.